rmassidda/cm-project-19/report.md

 ## Memory in L-BFGS

 The L-BFGS algorithm has been tested for different values of memory $t \in (1,n)$, the average results of multiple runs are reported in figure \ref{fig:memory}.
-Whilst the memory size had no impact on the residual (figure \ref{fig:memory_residual}), a significant reduction of the number of steps occurs even for minimal amounts of memory before stabilizing.
+Whilst the memory size had no impact on the residual (figure \ref{fig:memory_residual}), a significant reduction of the number of steps occurs even for minimal amounts of memory.
+Anyhow the number of required steps quickly stabilizes, and it is not influenced by further memory increase.
-Despite the noisy peaks in figure \ref{fig:memory_time}, it is evident how the increase of the memory also as an increasing effect on the time required by the algorithm and consequently on the time per step.
+Despite the noisy peaks in figure \ref{fig:memory_time}, it is evident how the increase of the memory has an increasing effect on the time required by the algorithm and consequently on the time per step.

 \begin{figure}[h]
   \centering